-There are multiple ways to become a technical writer.
+There are several different ways to become a technical writer.
 Below are the most common types of education that can lead to a successful career as a technical writer in Sweden.

 All informiQ consultants have taken different paths to reach their specializations, and Lina, Fredrik, and Karin are three practical examples of how you can become a technical writer.

 These programs specialize in technical information.
 You will learn most things you need, such as writing technical English, information structure, project methodics, technical illustrations, rules and safety, digital tools for technical writing, and project management.
 They also include an internship.

 A degree in technical science ensures that you have proficient technical knowledge.
 You may also have worked in some technical engineering field, and have a genuine interest in how for example a machine works and is also good at explaining this to someone else.
 Either you’re already a really good writer, or you may need to improve your writing capabilities to go into technical writing.

 As a cognitive scientist you have knowledge into how the human mind works and how the human brain functions to receive, process, and transform information.
 This gives you a good insight in how instructions are best presented in order to achieve the wanted action from the end user.
 You may need to add on with technical knowledge, depending on what specific career path you want to pursue.